 - The best signoff is… wait for it… “Best.”

 - Avoid P.S.
 You would not use a P.S. with a colleague so don’t use it with a prospect.

 - If legal (when you personalize emails, it often is), avoid opt-out links to gain a 38% boost in reply rates.

 Two final observations as I reflect on the 12 tips I’ve shared today:

 - First, sales professionals should simply craft emails the way they would to a colleague.
 Be succinct, pleasant, and personal.

 - Second, these tips are what is working right now.
 I suspect some are more timeless, such as using short subject lines and email bodies.
 Others will come in and out of style.
 For example, “Hey” as a leading word.
 Hence, always be testing.

 Again, this is just a taste of our 33 findings drawn from millions of sales emails.
-Join me to learn the full set of email best practices in our webinar, The Ultimate Guide to B2B Sales Email Optimization, on February 19, 2019, at 2 pm EST.
+Learn the full set of email best practices in a recording of our recent webinar, The Ultimate Guide to B2B Sales Email Optimization.